OBuckland/js-calculator/README.md

 ***

 ### **Description**
-Calculator built using HTML, JavaSscript, and SCSS.
-Able to perform addition, subtraction, division and multiplcation.
+Calculator built using HTML, JavaScript, and SCSS.
+Able to perform addition, subtraction, division and multiplication.
 It also has a percentage function and can handle decimals.